-As always, I hope you enjoy today’s holidays and observances, music links to the Weavers and Marty Robins, factoids of interest for this day in history, a relevant quote from Herman Kahn, while looking forward to enjoying a generous serving of pancakes, blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Betty Hutton, factoids of interest for this day in history, a relevant quote from Bernie Sanders, while watching a callithumpian parade, blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1950 Number One Song—celebrating the number one song in 1950 on a long run of 13 weeks in that position “Goodnight Irene” by the Weavers with Gordon Jenkins.
-Here is a recording of the Weavers with Gordon Jenkins performing the song: https://www.youtube.com/watch?v=MSDyiUBrUSk
+3. 1946 Number One Song—celebrating the number one song in 1946 on a run of 1 week in that position “Doctor, Lawyer, Indian Chief” by Betty Hutton.
+Here is a recording of her performing the song: https://www.youtube.com/watch?v=zZYYqQInrDg

 On this day in: